dapr/dashboard/docs/development/platform.md

 # Adding a new platform

-Dashboard currently supports 3 platforms: Kubernetes, self-hosted and docker-compose (August 2022).
+Dashboard currently supports 3 platforms: Kubernetes, self-hosted and docker-compose (April 2023).

 ## Backend